SamBisaria/Weather/README.md

 # Weather
 Asks for your location

-/nConverts it to coordinate data
+Converts it to coordinate data

-/nRequests weather data for that location from NOAA /nFormats weather data
+Requests weather data for that location from NOAA

+Formats weather data

-/nGives 10 day forecast
+Gives 10 day forecast